ilyadorosh/needs/IdeologicalProfile.md

 But also use it for livestock and fungal diseases on plants

 # Egora improvement ideas - for Cezary
+- voting remotely referendum app
+- videos on homepage
+- Page title include the page
-voting remotely referendum app videos on homepage pull up an idea URL in the chat incentives for curation - spotlight stake idea author leader versioning discussion, like here with Git diff, or Wiki engine Copy laws across countries, learn from others
+- pull up an idea URL in the chat
+- incentives for curation - spotlight stake
+- idea author leader versioning discussion, like here with Git diff, or Wiki engine
+- Copy laws across countries,
+- learn from others
-"Where to invade next"
+- "Where to invade next"
 Norway penitentiary rehab programs
 Denmark
 ## subdivide and merge